ewoknock/shopping-cart/README.md

 - [Live Version](https://ewoknock.github.io/shopping-cart)

 ## Features
-T - Shop page features products where users can adjust the quantity and add to cart
+ - Shop page features products where users can adjust the quantity and add to cart
  - The cart button in the header updates the quantity as users add items to cart
  - Clicking the cart button displays the cart with product quanities, pricing, and subtotal.
 Users can update quantity or remove an item, and click to checkout.